Eight inexpensive ways to revamp personlize your home

 Completely remodeling your home with new floors, walls, and appliances can cost you tens of thousands of dollars.

-To avoid spending a fortune on expensive home repairs, take a look at these seven inexpensive ways you can revamp and personalize your home.
+To avoid spending a fortune on expensive home repairs, take a look at these eight inexpensive ways you can revamp and personalize your home.

 1) Add a fresh layer of paint

 A fresh layer of paint can give a tired wall a new else of life.
 And the good news is that paint is one of the cheapest ways you can revamp your home; all you need is painting tape, paint, some paintbrushes, and you’re good to go.

 It doesn’t take an expert to paint a room, which makes this an easy DIY project you can complete in a weekend.